Hachem-H/NullPorn/README.md

 # NullPorn
 Recently, my friend and I have been seeing a lot of porn and 18+ based videos pop up on our feeds on platforms like [Youtube](https://youtube.com)/[Youtube Short](https://youtube.com/shorts) and [TikTok](https://tiktok.com).
 The spam bots became far too annoying and honestly just outright disgusting.
 Intern, I decided to take matters into my own hands in writing a DDoS flood script and a couple DNS tracker scripts to take some of these websites down.

-Its written in C using the built in GCC `netinet API`.
-I dont know on what platforms this can run in, but I am pretty condifident it works well with any unix based OS *(Linux, MacOS, OpenBSD...)*.
+It's written in C using the built in GCC `netinet API`.
+I dont know what platforms this can run on, but I am pretty condifident it works well with any unix based OS *(Linux, MacOS, OpenBSD...)*.
 The compiler is `gcc` obviously and I also dont know if `clang` can run it.
 It relies on the `POSIX pthead_t` so it's not cross platform with Win32 based platforms.
-It support using both domain names (*urls*) and ip addresses, whenever we need to attack multiple targets at the same time, it is designed to split the flood between many threads (each for every target).
+It supports using both domain names (*urls*) and ip addresses, whenever we need to attack multiple targets at the same time, it is designed to split the flood between many threads (each for every target).

 ## Usage
 ```sh